Post job

 A sales representative/account manager is responsible for supervising client portfolio accounts and maintaining long-lasting relationships with business partners.
 Sales representatives/account managers meet with existing and potential clients to discuss new services offered by the company, as well as addressing their requests for review.
 They also handle the account budgets, developing strategic procedures and marketing techniques to improve the brand image in the market, generating more revenues and profits for the business.
 A sales representative/account manager identifies business opportunities by following trends to provide public demands and interests.

-There are some key differences in responsibilities as well.
-For example, a technical sales representative responsibilities require skills like "sales support," "post sales," "java," and "technical assistance."
+There are some key differences in the responsibilities of each position.
+For example, technical sales representative responsibilities require skills like "sales support," "post sales," "java," and "technical assistance."
 Meanwhile a typical sales representative and account manager has skills in areas such as "flyers," "local businesses," "client relationships," and "develop leads."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that sales representative and account managers earn is a bit different than that of technical sales representatives.
+The education levels that sales representative and account managers earn slightly differ from technical sales representatives.
 In particular, sales representative and account managers are 0.0% less likely to graduate with a Master's Degree than a technical sales representative.
 Additionally, they're 0.2% less likely to earn a Doctoral Degree.

 Senior sales executives are the most experienced members of a sales team.
 It is their responsibility to lead the customer representatives, ensuring that sales targets are met.
 Their job includes analyzing business trends to identify ways to improve products, ensuring customer satisfaction is met with the company products or services acquired, as well as submitting account plans and sales reports to higher management.
 They should also be able to timely resolve issues concerning complaints from the customer.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that technical sales representative responsibilities requires skills like "sales support," "technical assistance," "sales rep," and "technical support."
-But a senior sales executive might use skills, such as, "healthcare," "sales targets," "roi," and "sales strategies."
+For example, resumes show us that technical sales representative responsibilities requires skills like "sales support," "technical assistance," "sales rep," and "technical support."
+But a senior sales executive might use other skills in their typical duties, such as, "healthcare," "sales targets," "roi," and "sales strategies."

-When it comes to the differences in education between the two professions, senior sales executives tend to reach similar levels of education than technical sales representatives.
+Average education levels between the two professions vary.
+Senior sales executives tend to reach similar levels of education than technical sales representatives.
 In fact, they're 4.1% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 Typically, a senior accounts representative familiarizes all the accounts of the company.
 Senior accounts representatives communicate with customers and resolve client-associated complaints or issues.
 They monitor business and company messages, email, and other communication systems.
 It is part of their job to respond to their clients.
 The skills needed for this position include customer service, sales or marketing, and account management.
 They are also expected to be knowledgeable in PowerPoint, trade, and product development.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a technical sales representative is likely to be skilled in "sales process," "sales support," "post sales," and "java," while a typical senior accounts representative is skilled in "patients," "payment arrangements," "medicaid," and "branch management."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a technical sales representative is likely to be skilled in "sales process," "sales support," "post sales," and "java," while a typical senior accounts representative is skilled in "patients," "payment arrangements," "medicaid," and "branch management."

-Senior accounts representatives are known to earn similar educational levels when compared to technical sales representatives.
-Additionally, they're 0.2% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.
+Senior accounts representatives typically earn similar educational levels compared to technical sales representatives.
+Specifically, they're 0.2% more likely to graduate with a Master's Degree, and 0.0% more likely to earn a Doctoral Degree.

 A technical sales manager is responsible for monitoring the sales techniques and performance of the sales team in selling technical services and systems to the customers.
 Technical sales managers coordinate with clients to discuss and negotiate offers of new products and services.
 They also identify business opportunities by analyzing current technology trends from public demands to generate more revenue resources and increase the company's profits.
 A technical sales manager facilitates and plans sales training and programs to maximize staff's efficiency and productivity.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between technical sales representatives and technical sales managers, there are some differences that are important to note.
 For one, a technical sales representative might have more use for skills like "sales support," "java," "sales rep," and "technical support."
-Meanwhile, some technical sales managers might include skills like "sales management," "sales strategies," "pre sales," and "project management" on their resume.
+Meanwhile, some responsibilities of technical sales managers require skills like "sales management," "sales strategies," "pre sales," and "project management. "

-In general, technical sales managers reach similar levels of education when compared to technical sales representatives resumes.
+In general, technical sales managers hold similar degree levels compared to technical sales representatives.
 Technical sales managers are 4.9% more likely to earn their Master's Degree and 0.5% more likely to graduate with a Doctoral Degree.